 - The United States Department of Veteran Affairs, or VA, is not a mortgage lender and does not originate, fund, or service VA Loans

-- The Department of Veteran Affairs guarantees VA Loans to VA mortgage lenders and guarantees that all VA Loans will be paid and insured if the Veteran defaults on his or her VA Loan and the VA Loan goes into foreclosure
+Guarantees all VA Loans will be paid and insured if homeowner defaults on his or her Loan and goes into foreclosure.

 How To Qualify For VA Loan With Bad Credit?

 Borrowers with a Certificate of Eligibility can qualify for VA Loan With Bad Credit.
 In general, VA Lenders want to see the following: